littlehorse-enterprises/lh-quarkus/extensions/littlehorse-quarkus/README.md

 As you can see in the example above, you can add methods as workflows, this could be useful in some cases.

-A final example with both task and workflow:
+A class example with both task and workflow:

 ```java
 @LHTask